-Basically, acne sufferers are allergic to these pore-clogging ingredient.
-We will educate you on what ingredients to stay away from and how to read labels properly.
+Basically, acne sufferers are allergic to these pore-clogging ingredients.
+But don’t worry, we are here to educate you on what ingredients to stay away from and how to read labels properly.

 Stress can stimulate acne in anyone that is acne-prone.
 Because stress aggravates the adrenal glands, which are responsible for producing the androgen (testosterone) hormones in men and women, too much stress could cause the body to produce excessive oil production which leads to clogged pores.

 3. Omit Foods, Supplements and Sports Drinks that contain Iodides